Analysis of kinetic Langevin Monte Carlo under the stochastic exponential Euler discretization from underdamped all the way to overdamped: Main Results

 \begin{corollary}[Overdamped Limit] Suppose \cref{asusmption:hessian_bounded} holds and, for some $h_{\mathrm{LMC}} > 0$ satisfying $h_{\mathrm{LMC}} \leq 1/(2\beta)$, the parameters are set as $h = h_{\mathrm{LMC}} \, \gamma$, $\eta = 1$, and $\gamma \to \infty$.
 Then \cref{assumption:condition_linear_approximation_contraction} is satisfied while the overdamped limit of the contraction coefficient $c\left(h,\gamma,\eta\right)$ in \cref{thm:special_case_convergence_bound} follows as

 \end{corollary}

-This is equivalent to the Wasserstein contraction rate and step size limit of the Euler-Maruyama discretization of the overdamped Langevin dynamics~\citep[Prop 2.]{durmus_highdimensional_2019}.
+This is equivalent to the Wasserstein contraction rate and step size limit of the Euler--Maruyama discretization of the overdamped Langevin dynamics~\citep[Prop 2.]{durmus_highdimensional_2019}.
 Therefore, under appropriate scaling of the step size ($h \propto \gamma$), the exponential integrator is able to non-degenerately simulate the kinetic Langevin dynamics in the overdamped regime.
-This puts the exponential integrator in the class of ``$\gamma$-limit convergent'' integrators~\citep{leimkuhler_contraction_2024}, which includes the OBABO and BAOAB splitting schemes~\citep{leimkuhler_rational_2013}.